TnTech-ECE/CapstoneStarterRepo/Documentation/Signoffs/NavSystem/NavSys Detail Design.md

 ## Buildable Schematic

 The image below shows the sensor array that will be used in the construction of the navigation system.
+This sensor array was chosen over other models due to its inbuilt I2C conversion abilities.
+This makes using this module easier than using a non converting sensor array and having to convert the output from the array to I2C for the main controller.
+It is also cheaper than most of the other alternatives for converting to I2C format.

 ![Alt text](https://github.com/cebttu/CapstoneTeam1/blob/aConorOrr-signoff-Navigation/Documentation/Signoffs/NavSystem/Sensor%20Array.jpg)